RSS feedLink to Irishpapermoney main page

 Lady Lavery Pound note, Legal Tender Note, A Series

-The Central Bank Act, 1942 established the The Central Bank of Ireland in place of the Currency Commission and provided for the withdrawal of the right of note issue from the commercial banks, leaving the Legal Tender Notes the only banknotes issued in Ireland, with notes of the commercial banks being issued in Northern Ireland only.
+The Central Bank Act, 1942 established the The Central Bank of Ireland in place of the Currency Commission and provided for the withdrawal of the right of note issue from the commercial banks, leaving the Legal Tender Notes the only banknotes issued in the Republic of Ireland, with notes of the commercial banks being issued in Northern Ireland only.

-With parity of value between Sterling and the Irish Pound, Northern Ireland notes and Bank of England notes always continued to circulate in the Irish Free State and later the Republic of Ireland, though the notes of the Currency Commission and later the Central Bank of Ireland did not circulate in Britain or Northern Ireland.
+With parity of value between Sterling and the Irish Pound, Northern Ireland notes and Bank of England notes always continued to circulate in southern Ireland, though the currency of southern Ireland did not circulate in Britain or Northern Ireland.

-The Lavery Pound note Legal Tender Note design (Series A) was replaced by a more modern design from 1976 (Series B), which was succeeded by a second design (Series C) from 1992.
+The Lavery Pound note design (Series A) was replaced by a more modern design from 1976 (Series B), sometimes referred to as the 'Irish Punt' series because the notes were printed entirely in Irish on the face.
+Reverse printing was entirely in English.

 Euro 2002